loicmarie/playground-8maVaWFU/markdowns/introduction.md

-# Environment optimization in artificial intelligence
+# Environment optimization in Artificial Intelligence

+## What am I going to learn ?

+When making some AI, Bitboards come to be a **method for state representation** using the **BitArray data structure**.
+No no, stay here, I will explain.
+But before that, let's make a brief introduction on agents and environments.

-## Agent and Environment
+### Agent and Environment

 When creating some artificial intelligence (AI), we have to carry about two things:
 * The **environment**: where the agent will act and evolve. it defines the relation between a state, an action of the agent, and the resulting next state.